Nona the Ninth: Plot

 Nona helps them pilot to the Ninth House.
 She feels that she is dying; she states she does not have the right soul for the body that she's in, and so is coming untethered and losing her ability to control Harrow's body.
 She is increasingly aware of other thoughts in her mind: either the residual souls of Harrow and Gideon (the body's previous owners), or the thoughts of Nona's true self who can "remember."

 They find that the Ninth House is under attack from unknown entities called devils, the same possessive force that killed Colum in the first book.
 Ianthe attempts to block their way to the tomb, but she is bested thanks to Gideon's triple cross and Pyrrha's herald bullet.
 Gideon claims that God wants the tomb open, but the truth of the matter is unclear.

-Entering the tomb, Nona remembers having done this before, proving after many increasingly clear hints that she is none other than Alecto: the body in the tomb.
+Entering the tomb, Nona remembers having done this before, proving after many increasingly clear hints that she is none other than Alecto, the body in the tomb.
 Alecto entered Harrow's body when Harrow was ten, when she opened the tomb and kissed the body, providing a conduit for possession.
 This is why Harrow had visions of the body; Alecto was possessing her the whole time.
 Alecto finally took control, manifesting as Nona, after Gideon and Harrow's souls were removed at the end of the preceding novel.
-At that time, Gideon was possibly removed by God, and Harrow intentionally placed her own soul in the Locked Tomb, i.e., in Alecto's sleeping body.
+At that time, Gideon was possibly removed by God, and Harrow intentionally placed her own soul in the Locked Tomb in Alecto's sleeping body.

-These events are interspersed with dreamlike memories in which John Gaius reveals the secrets behind the destruction of Earth and his ascent to divinity: he destroyed the already dying Earth, consumed much of her soul to become God, and stuffed the rest of the Earth into a body inspired by his favorite Barbie.
+These events are interspersed with dreamlike memories in which John Gaius reveals the secrets behind the destruction of Earth and his ascent to divinity: he destroyed the already dying Earth, consumed much of her soul to become God, and stuffed the rest of the Earth into a body inspired by his favourite Barbie.
+Each of these chapters is titled with a reference to a verse from John's Gospel.

-Now Nona reunites with Alecto's body, and the souls are switched back to their correct places.
+Now Nona reunites with Alecto's body, and the souls are switched to their correct places.
 Alecto returns to her body, waking it, and Harrow returns to hers.
 Harrow declares her love for Alecto, only for Alecto to swear service to Harrow as the descendent of Anastasia (founder of the Ninth House, to whom Alecto swore a sacred oath).
 Alecto then proceeds to travel through the river to John Gaius, who she then stabs through the chest.